 Platforms: Android, iOS

 Best Because: Mimo is a convenient platform that provides bite-sized coding lessons, projects, and challenges in an engaging and interesting way.
 With Mimo, your child can learn to code, build websites, automate tasks, make apps, and more.

 With daily goals, streaks, and achievement badges, kids will feel like they are playing a game more than taking an educational lesson.
 Mimo also features continuous extensions and updates, giving it a fresh face as your child progresses.

 Pricing: $2.99 (iOS/Android)

 Ages: All ages

 Best Because: Featured by Apple in over 100 countries and winner of multiple awards, Lightbot is an exciting game that gets kids hooked on coding within minutes.

 Categorized as a programming puzzle game, Lightbot requires the user to guide a robot to light up tiles and solve different levels using commands, all while cultivating a real understanding of basic programming concepts like procedures, loops, and conditionals.
 With 50 levels and 20 challenge stars to collect, kids will have a blast competing and learning in this game.

-Overall: Codea is a code editor that allows you to create games and engaging stimulations, turning your thoughts into interactive creations.
-Designed for older students, Codea is a visual code editor that actually lets one touch the code to alter or edit it.
+Best Because: Codea is a code editor that allows you to create games and engaging simulations, turning your thoughts into interactive creations.
+Designed to teach coding for teens and older students, Codea is a visual code editor that actually lets one touch the code to alter or edit it.

-No matter what age your child or student may be, coding is a skill that will benefit them for the rest of their life.
-By introducing and practicing the concept through entertaining games, they are sure to view the learning as a treat instead of homework.
-With our list of top coding games for kids, your young engineer is on their way to a lifetime of learning.
+By introducing and practicing coding concepts through entertaining games, kids will view learning as a treat instead of homework.
+With our list of top coding games for kids, your young engineer is on his or her way to a lifetime of learning.